 A sleeve will be needed, which usually comes with a unit.

 If one is bought, be sure the dimensions are correct for both the unit and sleeve for a good fit.

 A header and footer are usually built for the sleeve to sit in.

-Depending on the wall type sometimes a header and footer is unnecessary.
+Depending on the wall type, sometimes a header and footer are unnecessary.